chance-murphy/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

 For each Javascript function defined, you must assign it to an action in the HTML code.
 For example "<body onload = "displayInformation();">" saying that when body fo the HTML file is loaded, the Javascript function "displayInformation()" is being called to run.
-The other two examples in the code are "<li oncopy="copyFunction()">" and "<button onclick=handleClick() id="wow-button">".

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**